rushnafarooq01/python-expense-tracker/README.md

 # 💰 Smart Expense Tracker with Data Analytics

-Beginner-level Python console mini project.
-Roz mareez expenses track karne ke saath saath Pandas, NumPy, aur Matplotlib use karke data analyze aur visualize bhi karta hai.
+A beginner-level Python console mini project for tracking daily expenses, combined with Pandas, NumPy, and Matplotlib to analyze and visualize spending data.

 ## Features